XinweiZhang1998/CAGE/README.md

-# CAGE: Compression-Aligned Attack for Large Vision-Language Models under Vision Token Compression
+# [ICML26]On the Adversarial Robustness of Large Vision-Language Models under Visual Token Compression

 This repository contains the official implementation of **CAGE** on the TextVQA dataset.
 It targets LLaVA models equipped with VisionZIP inference acceleration.